How to Sign Up for GED Test: Quick and Easy Steps

 Understanding the Test Components

-Science tests your knowledge of life science, physical science, and earth science.
+Science is all about life science, physical science, and earth science.

-Social Studies covers civics, government, history, and economics.
+Social Studies dives into civics, government, history, and economics.

-Reasoning Through Language Arts checks reading, writing, and language skills.
+Finally, Reasoning Through Language Arts measures your reading, writing, and language skills.

 Study Materials and Resources